farah-alosaimi/Real-Time-Sign-Language-Detection/README.md

 # Real Time Sign Language Detection with Tensorflow Object Detection and Python | Deep Learning SSD

+build an end-to-end custom object detection model that allows you to translate sign language in real time into text.

 STEPS
 1. Collect images for deep learning using your webcam and OpenCV